 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Ponter's Ball is a linear earthwork located in Somerset, England, comprising a substantial bank and ditch that extends across the landscape.
-The monument dates to the Iron Age and represents a significant defensive or territorial boundary feature of this prehistoric period.
-The earthwork's precise function remains a matter of scholarly interpretation, though such linear works typically served either as stock enclosures, territorial markers, or defensive barriers.
-Its survival as a visible archaeological feature demonstrates the scale of Iron Age engineering in the region and contributes to understanding settlement patterns and land use during the pre-Roman period in Somerset.
+Ponter's Ball is a linear earthwork located in Somerset, England, consisting of a substantial bank and ditch that extends across the landscape near Glastonbury.
+The monument dates to the Iron Age and represents a significant example of defensive or boundary earthwork construction from this period.
+The earthwork's precise function remains a matter of scholarly interpretation, though it is generally understood to have served either as a territorial boundary, stock control feature, or defensive work associated with settlement patterns of Iron Age communities in the region.
+The site is designated as a scheduled ancient monument, reflecting its archaeological and historical importance to understanding Iron Age settlement and land use in Somerset.

 Ponter's Ball linear earthwork is a scheduled monument protected by Historic England under reference 1006154.
 View the official record →

-Ponter's Ball is a linear earthwork located in Somerset, England, comprising a substantial bank and ditch that extends across the landscape.
+Ponter's Ball is a linear earthwork located in Somerset, England, consisting of a substantial bank and ditch that extends across the landscape near Glastonbury.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006154.

 Ponter's Ball linear earthwork is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006154.